Why Google Is Celebrating Egyptian Actor Omar Sharif

 Sharif was already a star in his native country, having appeared in more than a dozen movies, when his breakout role in Lawrence of Arabia catapulted him to Hollywood fame.
 In one of cinema’s most dramatic entrances, he emerged like a mirage from the horizon, galloping into the frame on a camel to meet Peter O’Toole.

-Sharif’s raffish looks and onscreen charisma quickly earned him leading roles, including the titular part in Dr. Zhivago, which earned him an Oscar nomination.
+Sharif’s raffish looks and onscreen charisma quickly earned him leading roles, including the titular part in Doctor Zhivago, which earned him an Oscar nomination.

 Born Michel Demitri Chalhoub in Alexandria in 1932, Sharif was the son of well-off Lebanese-Syrian Christians.
 He studied mathematics and physics at Cairo University and learned to speak five languages fluently.
 After graduation, he briefly worked at his father’s lumber company before pursuing a film career.